Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 \subsection{Special case: Lasso regression}

 Another special case arises if the regression algorithm is given by the Lasso, i.e., $\ell_1$-penalized linear regression, where the fitted model is now given by

-The addition of the $\ell_1$ penalty, $\lambda\|\beta\|_1$ (for some penalty parameter $\lambda>0$), allows for accurate estimation even in the high-dimensional setting where $d\gg n$, under the assumption that there is (approximate) sparse structure in the true dependence of $Y$ on $X$.
-In this setting, our score function is again given by the residual score,
+The addition of the $\ell_1$ penalty allows for accurate estimation even in the high-dimensional setting, under the assumption of sparsity.
+We again consider the residual score,

-but the improved accuracy of the fitted model will likely lead to improved predictions (and thus, narrower prediction intervals) relative to non-sparse methods such as ridge regression.

 This choice of the base algorithm is more computationally complex than the special case of linear regression---the Lasso does not satisfy a linearity property along the lines of~\eqref{eqn:hat_f_is_linear_in_y}.
-Nonetheless, we will now see that efficient computation of $\cC(X_{n+1})$ can be achieved by exploiting the observation that the map $y\mapsto \hf(x;\cD^y_{n+1})$ is now \emph{piecewise} linear.
-We will give an informal derivation of the prediction interval, stating facts about the Lasso optimization problem without proof (and assuming without comment any necessary regularity conditions).
+Nonetheless, efficient computation of $\cC(X_{n+1})$ can be achieved by exploiting the observation that the map $y\mapsto \hf(x';\cD^y_{n+1})$ is still \emph{piecewise} linear in $y$.
+We will give some intuition for how we may calculate the prediction interval, without a formal derivation.